KRoses96/factojet/README.md

 This table holds the value of importance calculated by the total of hours needed for the current projects skillsets.
 Example:

 If it's currently needed a total 150hours of CNC and 40hours of forklift, if John has both skills his value will be 190, and if Bertha only has CNC skills then Bertha will have a value of 150.

+So when picking a person to do a certain task it will always pick the one with least importance.

 ---